-&lt;sup>5 The causal inference based on political outcomes that are unrelated to local conditions resembles that achieved by studying the outcomes of marginal elections in U.S. and other countries (as in Lee, 2008, and the later literature; see Lee and Lemeieux, 2010, for a review).
+4 The causal inference based on political outcomes that are unrelated to local conditions resembles that achieved by studying the outcomes of marginal elections in U.S. and other countries (as in Lee, 2008, and the later literature; see Lee and Lemeieux, 2010, for a review).

-&lt;sup>6 In practice, local governments may stimulate the economy through the credit market ("credit stimulus") by directing banks to lend more or directing SOEs to borrow more.
+5 In practice, local governments may stimulate the economy through the credit market ("credit stimulus") by directing banks to lend more or directing SOEs to borrow more.

-&lt;sup>7 The pre-GFC fiscal multiplier estimate is consistent with the 0.84-1.1 range estimate in He et al. (2009).
+6 The pre-GFC fiscal multiplier estimate is consistent with the 0.84-1.1 range estimate in He et al. (2009).

-&lt;sup>8 We exclude year 2009 from the split-sample estimations to focus on the "normal times" multipliers.
+7 We exclude year 2009 from the split-sample estimations to focus on the "normal times" multipliers.

-the effect of additional credit on output have become negligible.
+The findings on the evolution of credit and fiscal multipliers for China have important policy implications.
+First, they suggest that credit expansion has contributed to output growth in China before the GFC.
+However, following China's transition to higher credit growth after the GFC, the effect of additional credit on output have become negligible.
 Overall, our results suggest that, at present, a reduction in credit growth is unlikely to disrupt output growth, if the least effective types of credit-such as those to SOEs-are cut first.
-This conjecture is consistent with anecdotal evidence in 2017 when sharply lower credit growth led to only a negligible reduction in output growth.
-Further, the high fiscal multipliers suggest that should lower credit growth begin to impact output, a fiscal stimulus may be used to cushion the adjustment.
+This conjecture is consistent with anecdotal evidence in 2017 when sharply lower credit growth led to only a negligible reduction in output growth.8 Further, the high fiscal multipliers suggest that should lower credit growth begin to impact output, a fiscal stimulus may be used to cushion the adjustment.